This article was updated on Oct. 4, 2018.

 Is Time Off to Volunteer Within Your Business Means?

 A business of any size or industry can implement a program that allows time off to volunteer and still respects the company budget.
 There are, however, certain things to consider.

 First, each organization must decide how much time will be allotted for volunteer hours.
 Will the program offer paid or unpaid time off for volunteering hours?
 Be sure to think about potential wage and hour implications, for example, deducting exempt employees' pay for company-sanctioned volunteer efforts would likely be considered unlawful.
 You may also wish to consider capping the paid time off to a certain amount of hours per year, so that it remains affordable.

 Second, consider how volunteer time will be validated and tracked, particularly for paid time off.
 An online payroll system that includes a category for volunteer hours can be a good way to handle this.

-Finally, the company should carefully track how volunteering impacts internal performance.
-According to Doing Good Is Good for You: 2013 Health and Volunteering Study, conducted by UnitedHealth Group and the Optum Institute, when adults volunteer, employers benefit from better employee health and professional skills development.
+Finally, the organization should carefully track how volunteering impacts internal performance.
+According to UnitedHealth Group, when adults volunteer, employers benefit from better employee health and professional skills development.

 Create a written policy for your workforce that addresses all of the above factors, educates employees about the new benefit and encourages them to start thinking about the causes they believe in.
 Over time, volunteer policies can help improve morale, enhance employees' views of business leadership and encourage a positive view of your organization within the community.